 Cloud has become the first choice for organizations in today’s business world; this is undoubted because of some unprecedented changes it brings to the working modal and infrastructure after cloud adoption.
 But adding more Cloud Security compliance is also a boon to the business industry to keep the entire architecture risk-free and secure.
 Let’s have a brief look at Cloud security compliance.

 Cloud Security Compliance is about adhering to some rules and regulations if you move or operate in the public cloud.
 It also means following industry guidelines and laws applicable at the national, state, and local levels.

-Cloud Security Compliance management ensures that organizations comply with regulatory requirements and efficiently track and report status.
+Cloud Security Compliance management ensures that organizations comply with regulatory requirements and track and report status efficiently.
 These laws and regulations are mandated to avoid risks regarding data protection.

 Why Security Compliances?

-Cloud security compliance is needed to ensure business reliability and to deal with the aftermaths of cloud adoption.
+Cloud security compliance is needed to ensure business reliability and deal with cloud adoption’s aftermaths.
 Undoubtedly, Cloud adoption has become the trend in the market; but before cloud adoption, a few questions must be clarified, such as:

 1. Knowledge about where your data is going,